-One Waste Management Officer has been designated to lead the Waste management programs, and currently in negotiations with DEDEAT to designate the second Waste Management Officer.
+One Waste Management Officer has been designated to lead the Waste management programs.
 Waste Management Committee sits on a quarterly basis, and there are programmes such as trainings which are organized by the municipality to equip and enlighten the members in other areas of waste management.